oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mempool/TxIndexes.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/flow/src/main/scala/org/oxygenium/flow/mempool/TxIndexes.scala)

-The `TxIndexes` class is a data structure that indexes transactions in the mempool of the Alephium blockchain.
+The `TxIndexes` class is a data structure that indexes transactions in the mempool of the Oxygenium blockchain.
 It is used to efficiently query transactions by their inputs, outputs, and addresses.

 The class contains several mutable hash maps that store the following information:
 - `inputIndex`: maps an `AssetOutputRef` (a reference to an output of a previous transaction) to the transaction that spends it (`TransactionTemplate`).